-However, the main elephant in the room is obtaining a license for the Google Mobile Service (GMS).
-This refers to a pre-selected array of Google applications which pack the very essence of Google itself in its configuration – Google Search, YouTube, Gmail, Chrome, Google Plus, Google Hangouts and much more.
+GMS stands for Google Mobile Services and refers to a pre-selected array of Google applications which pack the very essence of Google itself in its configuration – Google Search, YouTube, Gmail, Chrome, Google Plus, Google Hangouts and much more.

 Without GMS certification, a device won’t be able to run any of Google proprietary applications.
-Apart from that, all users expect these basic apps to be available out-of-the-box (OOTB) with smooth functionality, and no crashes or failures.
+Apart from that, all users expect these basic applications to be available out-of-the-box (OOTB) with smooth functionality, and no crashes or failures.
 So, getting a GMS certification is essential in rolling out your own Android device.
 Here to test for application crashes and failures, the device must pass the test from the compatibility test suit (CTS).
 CTS is a very integral part of GMS certification process.

 GMS refers to Google’s proprietary applications which are not part of the Android Open Source Project.
 The devices must follow several compatibility tests and processes designed by Google to get a license for the Android device.

-On the surface, applying for GMS license looks fairly easy – all you have to do is fill up this contact form and apply for a license before 30 days of your planned roll-out.
+Applying for GMS license seems fairly easy – all you have to do is fill up this contact form from Android’s website and apply for a license in advance as per your planned roll-out.

 After receiving all such information, Google will analyze your request, your company, and its products.
 If Google decides that application submitter OEM/Company/Distributer is qualified enough to be granted a GMS license, they will contact you further.
 It may take a long time before Google responds.